Federal Direct Subsidized and Unsubsidized Loans

 Master Promissory Notes (MPN)

 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.

 The MPN gives detailed descriptions on the terms and conditions of your loan(s).
 It includes information on how interest is calculated as well as deferment and repayments options available to you.

-Why do I have to have to complete an MPN?
+Why do I have to complete an MPN?

 The funds from your federal loan cannot be disbursed into our account until you have a valid MPN on file with the U.S. Department of Education.
 Monitor MyUAlbany for Important Notices to determine if you need to complete an MPN.

 The MPN for Federal Direct Loans (both subsidized and unsubsidized) is generally valid for 10 years, so you should only need to complete the MPN once while attending UAlbany.

 You can complete the MPN electronically on the Federal Student Aid website.
 You'll need your Federal Student Aid ID (FSA ID) to sign the MPN.

 The process takes about 30 minutes to complete and involves the following steps: